ironhack-labs/lab-ajax-crud-characters/README.md

 We will create a form with 4 inputs: name(text), occupation(text), weapon(text) and cartoon(checkbox).

 - Create a submit button (_Create_ in the image above) to get all the data from the form.
 - Create an event handler function for managing the form submission.
-To prevent the default form behavour (page reload), use the [`event.preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method.
+To prevent the default form behaviour (page reload), use the [`event.preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method.
 - Send the data to the `APIHandler` function to save the new character through _[http://localhost:8000/characters](http://ih-crud-api.herokuapp.com/characters)_
    <!-- :::danger -->
   **Remember which HTTP verb you need in the request!!**